 The latest-and-greatest release of our favorite CMS, WordPress 4.7 “Vaughan,” was released a week ago on the 6th of December.
 It includes a brand new default theme, new customization options and a host of developer features.
 Let’s take a closer look!
+We also recommend you check out what’s new in WordPress 4.9.

 Our favorite features of WordPress 4.7 are the ones that improve the user experience (UX).
 WordPress has long since been a technically capable system but has noticeably lagged behind on the user interface and experience side for a while now.